 Turn your favorite autumn foliage into contemporary art for your wall.
 Get our simple step-by-step

-Bring nature's magic indoors with this simple project: Just gather a few of your favorite leaves or flowers, flatten them under a book, then copy them with a color photocopier.
+A single leaf contains a world of beauty.
+Bring a bit of nature's magic indoors with this simple project: Just gather a few of your favorite leaves on your next walk, flatten them under a book, then copy them face down with a color photocopier.

 Step 2: Select a canvas board smaller than the leaf copy.
 Dampen board surface by brushing with water and blotting off excess with a cloth or paper towel.
 While board is still damp, brush on a light, even coat of Mod Podge.
 Be sure to cover corners.